The breakup of the Pangaea supercontinent.

-One of the key pieces of evidence for Pangaea (sometimes spelled Pangea) emerges from the fossil record, where identical species, such as the seed fern Glossopteris, are found on now widely disparate continents.
-The orientation of magnetic minerals in geologic sediments reveals how Earth's magnetic poles migrated over geologic time.
+In the fossil record, identical plants, such as the extinct seed fern Glossopteris, are found on now widely disparate continents.
 And mountain chains that now lie on different continents, such as the Appalachians in the United States and the Atlas Mountains in Morocco, were all part of the Central Pangaea Mountains, formed through the collision of the supercontinents Gondwana and Laurussia.

-Throughout Earth's 3.5 billion-year history, supercontinents have formed several times.
 Pangaea formed through a gradual process spanning a few hundred million years.
-Beginning about 480 million years ago a continent called Laurentia, which includes parts of North America, merged with several other micro-continents to form Euramerica.
+Beginning about 480 million years ago, a continent called Laurentia, which includes parts of North America, merged with several other micro-continents to form Euramerica.
 Euramerica eventually collided with Gondwana, another supercontinent that included Africa, Australia, South America and the Indian subcontinent.

-Pangaea existed for 100 million years, and during that time period several animals flourished, including the Traversodontidae, a class of plant-eating animals that was part of the class that includes the ancestors of mammals.
+Pangaea existed for 100 million years, and during that time period several animals flourished, including the Traversodontidae, a family of plant-eating animals that includes the ancestors of mammals.

 Cycle in history

 The current configuration of continents is unlikely to be the last.
-Supercontinents have formed several times in Earth's history, only to be split off into new continents in a continuous process.
-Right now, for instance Australia is inching towards Asia and the eastern portion of Africa is slowly peeling off from the rest of the continent.
+Supercontinents have formed several times in Earth's history, only to be split off into new continents.
+Right now for instance, Australia is inching toward Asia, and the eastern portion of Africa is slowly peeling off from the rest of the continent.